MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 <details>

-<summary> Q: How can I get my existing Teams message extension to work with Microsoft 365 Microsoft 365 Chat? </summary>
+<summary> Q: How can I get my existing Teams message extension to work with Microsoft 365 Chat? </summary>

 1. Register the bot channel in Azure Bot Service.
 1. Upload the app to Outlook.